OpenRadioss/Tools/userlib_sdk/Howto.md

 #### Windows x64 Intel oneAPI: How to build userlib_sdk

-* clone the source code from the OpenRadioss_userlib_sdk repository or your fork
+* clone the source code from the OpenRadioss/Tools or your fork [GitHubUser]/Tools

+  * From OpenRadioss respository

+         git clone git@github.com:OpenRadioss/OpenRadioss/Tools

+  * From your Fork

-         git clone git@github.com:OpenRadioss/OpenRadioss_userlib_sdk.git
+         git clone git@github.com:OpenRadioss/[GitHub User]/Tools

 * In a cmd.exe shell :